-I am currently a junior at UConn in the NEAG School of Education studying Special Education, and am just finishing up my first year as a member of the .
-Much of my childhood was spent in Naperville, Illinois, but since the beginning of high school I have called Ridgefield, Connecticut my home with my parents and two younger sisters, Sarah who is 15 and Jane who is 13.
+I am currently a senior at UConn in the NEAG School of Education studying Special Education, and am just finishing up my second year as a member of the Council.

-After being involved with everything and anything growing up, my time and priorities are now split between teaching and community service, my love for basketball, and working with the council.
 I came across CCFA my freshman year of college, and it has totally changed my life since then.
-When I was in fifth grade, my dad became extremely sick and was diagnosed with Crohn’s Disease, which really affected my family.
-But then, in my senior year of high school I received the same diagnosis and was completely devastated.
-Within the following 6 months I had an ileosesectomy, Sarah was diagnosed, and then Jane was diagnosed.
-Just like that, four out of the five members of my family had received the same diagnosis of Crohn’s Disease.
+When I was in fifth grade, my dad became extremely sick and was diagnosed with Crohn's Disease, which really affected my family.
+But then, in my senior year of high school, I received the same diagnosis and was completely devastated.
+Within the following 6 months, I had an ileocecectomy, my younger sister Sarah was diagnosed, and then my youngest sister Jane was diagnosed.
+Just like that, four of the five members of my family had received the same diagnosis of Crohn's Disease.

-When I went to college that spring I was still uncomfortable with my IBD and didn’t really know how to deal with it, especially away from home.
-It wasn’t until the middle of my freshman year that I found CCFA and signed up for Team Challenge in Virginia.
-I had never run before, and never really met anybody with Crohn’s or colitis outside of my family.
-I could never have anticipated the support, love, and relationships that came from those long training runs and our adventure running 13.1 miles together on race day.
-This was the turning point for me, because it was after this that I found the National Youth Leadership Council and met some of the greatest people I know.
+When I went to college in the spring, I was still uncomfortable with my IBD and didn't really know how to deal with it, especially away from home.
+It wasn't until the middle of my freshman year that I found CCFA and signed up for Team Challenge in Virginia.
+I had never run before, and never really met anybody with Crohn's or Colitis outside of my family.
+I could never have anticipated the support, love and relationships that came from those long training runs and our adventure of running 13.1 miles together on race day.
+This was the turning point for me, because it was after this that I found the National Council of College Leaders and met some of the greatest people I know.

 I have had Crohns/Colitis since January 2002.